I have a project I would like to inquire about. What is the best way to initiate contact with you?

 What are your hours?

-I work Sunday–Thursday, typically between the hours of 10am and 7pm.
+I work Sunday–Thursday, typically between the hours of 10am and 7pm Pacific Time.
 During my workweek, I respond to emails and voice messages within 24–48 hours.

 Why should I hire you?

-I am in professional training as an editor through the University of Chicago Graham School editing program.
-I have also worked as an interdisciplinary scholar, research librarian, and college writing instructor.
-If you are looking for someone with a deep understanding of reading, writing, and publishing, and who can work with you intelligently as a writer and knowledge producer, you have found the right person.
+I have worked as an interdisciplinary scholar, research librarian, and college writing instructor.
+If you are looking for someone with a deep understanding of critical reading, writing, and publishing, and who can work with you intelligently as a writer and knowledge producer, you have found the right person.

 Why are you Giant Squid?

 As a thinker and editor, I swim in interdisciplinary waters that can be as deep, mysterious, and wide as the giant squid's habitat.
 Moreover, fun fact: giant squid don't squirt ink.
 The waters they live in are so deep and dark that predators don't hunt by sight, so visual defenses are moot.
-However, giant squid do have enormous eyes that allow them to pick up the faintest glimmer of light in the deep oceans where they live.
+Giant squid do, however, have enormous eyes that allow them to pick up the faintest glimmer of light in the deep oceans where they live.
 I like to imagine my eyes like a giant squid's eyes, picking up nuances of an author's ideas or vision, or noticing little typos.